rg-software/board-games/golo-scard/readme.md

 - The player also needs a course scorecard (real-life golf course cards can be used).

+- The game session proceeds as follows:

-- First, a player rolls all nine dice and decides which holes to complete.
+  - First, the player rolls all nine dice and decides which holes to complete.

-- The holes must be completed in order (from 1 to 9), and a die with the matching par number must be used.
-For example, only blue dice can be used to complete a par-5 hole.
+  - The holes must be completed in order (from 1 to 9), and the dice with matching par numbers must be used.
+For example, only blue dice can be chosen to complete a par-5 hole.

   - The player completes any number of holes (but at least one) by removing the corresponding amount of matching dice from the game.

   - The remaining dice are rolled until all of them are removed.

 - The sum of all removed dice is the final course score, which can be compared with the expected score according to the course scorecard.